pachterlab/MBGBLHGP_2019/README.md

-# Code for reproducing results of the paper "Modular and efficient pre-processing of single-cell RNA-seq"
+# Code for reproducing the main and supplementary figures from the paper "Modular and efficient pre-processing of single-cell RNA-seq"